fredericocurti/magneto/README.md

 ### Chrome Extension
 You can either:
-- Drag and drop the Extension folder into the *chrome://extensions* page with developer mode turned on
+- Drag and drop the Extension folder or **Extension.crx** (from latest release) into the *chrome://extensions* page with developer mode turned on

 OR